On the Construction of Generalised Bobillier Formula: On the Construction of Generalized Bobillier Formula

-The normals of trajectories drawn by these points pass from the instantaneous rotation centre $I$ and there is a $p-$rotation pole at each $t$ moment.
-The geometric loci of the pole points in the fixed $p-$complex plane $T'$ and the moving $p-$complex plane $T$ are called fixed pole curve $(Q')$ and moving pole curve $(Q)$, respectively, \cite{eri}.

-The pole curves rolls upon each other without sliding during the motion of $p-$complex planes $T , T'$.
-So, the pole curves $(Q)$, $(Q')$ are tangent to each other and have the same velocity at each $t$ moment, \cite{eri}.
-Thus, the real axis is the common tangent and the imaginary axis is the common normal for the pole curves.
+The normals of trajectories drawn by these points pass from the instantaneous rotation center $I$ and there is a $\emph{\emph{p}}-$rotation pole at each $t$ moment in $C_\emph{\emph{p}}$.
+The pole curves rolls upon each other without sliding during the motion of the generalized complex planes $K_\emph{\emph{p}}/K'_\emph{\emph{p}}$.
+So, the pole curves $(Q)$, $(Q')$ are tangent to each other and have the same velocity at each $t$ moment.
+Thus, the real axis is the common tangent and the imaginary axis is the common normal for the pole curves in $C_\emph{\emph{p}}$.